escodebar/trainings/slides.md

 ```

 Notes:
+* The more you use Git, the more you will configure it to your needs
+* But again, I would use the defaults until you feel confortable with these (think of being connected to an uncofigured server)

 Configuration:
 * You may want to configure a project with another author or email depending on the customer of the project (work, university, private...)